MarioMaster9/RBXL-to-Polytoria/README.md

 # RBXL-to-Polytoria
-Converts a .rbxl file or .rbxlx file to .poly (Has to be XML format)
+Converts a .rbxl file or .rbxlx file to .poly

 credit to the RTP plugin for some of the code